tcardoso2/considering/DOCUMENTATION.md

 Checks if the iterator is pointing to the last item.

 Returns **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true if the index = length-1

+### hasNext

+Checks if the iterator has a values after the current one.

+Returns **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** if has not reached the end

+### hasPrev

+Checks if the iterator has a values before the current one.

+Returns **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** if has not pointing to the first value

 ### followedBy